-In addition to the academic entry requirements, overseas students require an IELTS score of 6.0 (with no sub-part less than 6.0): this should have been achieved within the two years prior to application.
+In addition to the academic entry requirements, overseas students require a TOEFL score of 550 (paper), or an IELTS score of 6.0 (with no sub-part less than 5.5): this should have been achieved within the two years prior to application.
 Good English is essential for success on the programme.